Tiger King: 8 ways to get more of Netflix's wildly popular documentary

 Good news for viewers who binge-watched Tiger King: Murder, Mayhem and Madness and want more of the insane Netflix show.
-It seems anyone who's ever crossed paws with any of the Tiger King stars is producing some form of new content, playing off the streaming show's massive success.
+It seems anyone who's ever crossed paws with any of the Tiger King stars is producing some form of new content.

 The hit Netflix series (spoilers ahead) focuses on Joseph Maldonado-Passage, aka Joe Exotic, and his Oklahoma exotic-animal park.
 It starts off genially loopy, with mullet-sporting Joe marrying two men at the same time in a hot-pink wedding, before exploding into a stormy feud between Joe and Carole Baskin, the owner of a big-cat sanctuary -- leading to a murder-for-hire plot.
 The constantly amped-up craziness of each episode has provided a much needed distraction for many amid the global coronavirus outbreak.